toobeeh/skribbltypo/readme.md

 - *Tirith (backend)* is a NEST application which aims to replace Orthanc in the near future.
 Used also by the Tirith frontend.
 - *typo-agent-scraper* is a microservice to provide image sources for the image agent.
 - *Palantir* is a discord bot that integrates skribbltypo to discord and lets user manage their account in a social and interactive way.
+- *Ithil-Rebirth* is a node.js/TS socket.io backend server for direct event-based communication with clients of the typo extension.

 ### Deployment
 - *typo-compose* is a git repository which features a setup of various docker-composes to establish an easy-to-deploy ecosystem.
 This is currently used on the vps where all containers are hosted.